zteitler/2021C-287/_hw/hw4.md

 4. Find $$\sum_{j=0}^k f_j$$, where the $$f_j$$ are Fibonacci numbers as defined in the textbook.
     Prove your answer.

+    Your answer will have a clear statement: $$\sum_{j=0}^k f_j =$$ (your answer).
+    Then, a proof of your answer.

     **Hint:** Try $$\sum_{j=0}^k f_j$$ for several values of $$k$$ (e.g., $$k=1,2,3,\dotsc,6,\dotsc$$).
 Look for a pattern.
+    This is "experimental mathematics", where you try some things, gather data, and look for a pattern!

+    For your proof, use induction.

     **LaTeX:** A summation symbol is typed with `\sum`, $$\sum$$.
     We use a subscript to show the starting point of the summation: